expertanalytics/website/content/about/employees/jakob/index.md

 email: jakob@xal.no
 ---

+Jakob holds a Ph.D. in computational mathematics from 2022.
+Jakob developed, implemented and analysed mathematial and computer models of electrical activity in the brain.
+Jakob is a pragmatic programmer who enjoys building robust softare, and write clean and maintanable code, and has spent the past years building data models in the renewable power sector.

-Jakob submitted his master's degree in Computational Science and Engineering at the University of Oslo in 2016.
-His educational background is in mathematics and computational science applied on mechanical problems using numerical methods.
+# Jakob submitted his master's degree in Computational Science and Engineering at
+# the University of Oslo in 2016.
+His educational background is in mathematics
+# and computational science applied on mechanical problems using numerical
+# methods.

 <!--more-->

+Jakob has gained considerable experience in software development writing mainly Python and C++, and related libraries for efficient numerical programming, and multilanguge support, and parallelisation.

+Jakob is an avid Linux user.

+Through his Ph.D., Jakob developed as a critical thinker, while always able to find pragmatic solutions to problems.

 This has fuelled his interest for science and technology.
 He has mainly used Python and has substantial experience using numerical libraries such as